area17/twill/docs/.sections/block-editor.md

 ```

-With that the *block* is ready to be used on the form, it needs to be enabled in the CMS configuration.
+With that, the *block* is ready to be used on the form!
+Now, you will need to enable it in the CMS configuration.

-For it a `block_editor` key is required and inside you can define the list of `blocks` available in your project.
+#### Update twill configuration

+In the ```config/twill.php``` file, a `block_editor` array is required; inside the array, define all *blocks* available in your project, including the block title, the icon used when displaying it and the associated vue component you just generated.
+In this case, it would look like this.

 filename: ```config/twill.php```